dasha-samples/dasha-doc-examples/Features/VoIP inbounds/README.md

 ## Running the demo

 1. Run `npm start` - this will start the application that await for incoming calls.
-1. Call your application using microsip (just use sip `uri` from the CLI output as a phone number is microsip)
+1. Call your application using created phone or microsip (just use sip `uri` from the CLI output as a phone number is microsip)

-## Detailed script description

-This section is needed to make code example clear to user.
-What exactly is going on in the example?
-How current feature is related to this example?

-This section probalby uses other features - they must be mentioned and referenced (references to the docs and demos)

 ## Dialogue example